tamediadigital/kafka-d/internals.md

 1. A consumer or producer (worker) is attached to the client
 2. ```Client``` adds the worker to the internal list of workers
 3. ```Client```'s connection manager task, tries to establish the connection to the broker.
 It first looks for respective leader node in the metadata.
 4. When the connection is open (either it is already opened or just connected), the client attaches worker's queue to the respective queue group of the connection.
-From now, the connection will send fetch requests as long as there are free/unfilled buffers in the consumer queues and produce requests as long as there are filled buffers in the producer queues.
+From now, the connection's fetcher task will send fetch requests as long as there are free/unfilled buffers in the consumer queues and the pusher task will send produce requests as long as there are filled buffers in the producer queues.
+The Consumers returns processed buffers to their queues.
+These buffers become the free/unfilled buffers.
+The producers push the filled buffers to their queues when they finish preparing the batch of messages (a message set).

 #### Consumer
-1. User calls ```getMessage()```
+1. User calls ```Consumer.getMessage()```
 2. If the consumer currenly owns a buffer (message set), it parses the next message and returns it to the user.
-The parsing is typically performed in a separate worker task (spawned by the library user), thus leading to parallelization of the processing.
-This is desirable, especially when message sets are compressed.
 3. When the buffer holding the message set becomes empty, the consumer gets the next buffer from its queue.
 Consumer may block, waiting for the buffer, i.e. when its queue is empty and the broker didn't return the data yet.

 #### Producer
-1. User calls ```pushMessage()```
+1. User calls ```Producer.pushMessage(key, value)```
-2. The producer waits for a free buffer to fill
+2. If the producer currently owns a buffer for a message set, it assembles the next message and places it in the buffer.
+Otherwise, the producer waits for the next buffer in the queue.
+Buffers are returned to the queue after they are sent to the broker, so the producer may reuse them and prepare subsequent message sets.
-3. When it gets a buffer, it starts to assemble the message set up to configured timeout or maximum message set size.
+3. Producer assembles the message set up to configured timeout (```Config.producerBatchTimeout```) or maximum message set size (```Config.producerMaxBytes```)
 4. When the timeout happens or the size limit is reached, the message set is optionally compressed and pushed to the queue.
 5. The connection is notified when at least one producer's queue has buffers.
 Then it assembles the produce request, possibly bundling more than one message sets from different producer queues.